-Today we drive into the Cotswolds to visit a magnificent garden located near the village of Moreton-in-Marsh.
+Today we visit a magnificent garden located near the village of Moreton-in-Marsh.
 Our first visit is to Sezincote Manor, where an exotic oriental garden was created to complement the architect S.P.
 Cockerell's fascinating 19th-century Regency house, which he designed in an Indian, Moghul style; Sezincote served as the inspiration for George IV's Brighton Pavilion.
 Sezincote's extraordinary eccentricities include a temple, not to any Grecian deity, but to the Hindu goddess Souriya; garden sculptures include a bronze serpent and Brahmin bulls, whilst minarets top the conservatory.